NYPL/digarch/staging/FTK-Processing-Instructions.md

 The index search is used to search the full-text index that FTK creates when disk images or files are ingested into FTK.

-* Lookup terms in the index, highlight the desired term, and click Add.
+* Look up terms in the index, highlight a term, and click Add.

 ![](dapi/media/image16.png)

-* Combine terms into a Boolean query and click Search Now.
+* Select And/Or Operators and click Search Now.

 ![](dapi/media/image1.png)